CNES/cars/docs/cli_usage.rst

 ==================

 `cars_cli.py  <../../bin/cars_cli.py>`_ is the unique entry point for CARS command line usage.

 It enables two main steps : `prepare` and `compute_dsm` described in the following sections.

 .. code-block:: bash

-    usage: cars_cli.py <command> [<args>]
+    usage: cars_cli.py [options] <command> [<args>]

     The cars_cli.py commands are:
-       prepare                  Preparation for compute_dsm producing stereo-rectification
+        prepare             Preparation for compute_dsm producing stereo-
-                                grid as well as an estimate of the disparity to explore. compute_dsm              Tile-based, concurent resampling in epipolar geometry, disparity estimation, triangulation and rasterization
+                            rectification grid as well as an estimate of the disparity to explore.
+        compute_dsm         Tile-based, concurent resampling in epipolar geometry, disparity estimation, triangulation and rasterization

+    The options are :
+      -h, --help            show this help message and exit --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                            Logger level (default: INFO.
+Should be one of (DEBUG, INFO, WARNING, ERROR, CRITICAL)

 Prepare DSM production
 ======================